Art and Synaesthesia

 Jenny Chai – pianist in contemporary piano music, Doctor of Musical Arts

-Solange Glasser – PhD, Lecturer in Music Psychology and Performance Science, University of Melbourne
+Solange Glasser – PhD, Senior Lecturer in Music (Music Psychology), University of Melbourne

 29th of November 2023, from 3:30pm to 5pm UK time